dynamsoft-docs/capture-vision-docs-mobile/introduction/introduction.md

 ### DynamsoftCameraView

 `DynamsoftCameraView` is the module that enable users to quickly deploy a camera view to capture and display the video streaming.
+Users can add basic UI elements on the view to improve the interactivity of the view.

 ### DynamsoftBarcodeReader